SCOPE-Moderna/biomedical-robot-orchestrator/docs/install.md

 - `NODE_RED_DIR`: Path to the Node-RED configuration folder, so it can read your flows from Node-RED.
 By default, this is `~/.node-red`.

 Now, to run the orchestrator, open a terminal in the base directory of this repository and run `make backend` or `python -m backend.main`.

+### Running everything in Docker compose

+From the root of the repository, you can just run `docker compose up`.

+This will build our containers and run them, however the code will be baked in.
+For development, we recommend running locally.

+Note that our 32-bit Python IPC implementation does not run in Docker.

+When you change your code, run `docker compose build`, then `docker compose up`.